jar-git/cmake-template/README.md

 <pre>
  exe             - Sub project
   |
-  +--/bench      - Benchmark directory for this sub-project (google bench)
-  |
   +--/inc        - Directory for the public header files of this sub-project
   |
   +--/src        - Directory for the source- and private header files of this sub-project
   |
-  +--/test       - Test directory for this sub-project (gtest)
+  +--/test       - Test directory for this sub-project
+    |
+    +--/bench    - Benchmark directory for this sub-project (google bench)
+    |
+    +--/unit     - Unit test directory for this sub-project (gtest)

 </pre>